bentomhall/nih-system/homebrewery/world/player-options.md

 Alternatively, if you spend 4 dice, you create the effect of the wall of ice spell, except it does not require concentration and the wall must be created within 60 ft of you.

 ### Improved Energy Augmentation
 Starting at 11th level, trace charge affects your weapon attacks even when you do not spend charge directly.
 Whenever you hit with a weapon attack and have at least one charge remaining, the damage increases by your Intelligence modifier.
-You choose the damage type from cold, fire, lightning, thunder, or the weapon’s damage type.
+You choose the damage type from cold, fire, lightning, thunder, or the weapon's damage type.
 Your weapon attacks are magical even if you do not expend charge to augment the attack.
 \page
 ### 3D Movement Engine
 At 14th level, your movement engine has improved to the point that you gain a 40 ft fly speed and can hover while wearing armor.
 Additionally, you become immune to airborne poisons and diseases.

 ### Completed Clockwork Friend
-By spending one minute, you can alter your friend’s size between tiny, small, medium, and large–it also gains a 60 ft fly speed for one hour when you do so.
+By spending one minute, you can alter your friend's size between tiny, small, medium, and large–it also gains a 60 ft fly speed for one hour when you do so.
 If it is sufficiently large, you or any creature you designate can ride it.

 While you are adjacent to your friend or it is being ridden, it ignores all damage and does not make saving throws.